AmirLouktaila/Website-TrackPackage-nextjs/README.md

 # 📦 Parcel Tracking Website

-A modern parcel tracking website built with [Next.js](https://nextjs.org) and styled using **Readyy UI** for a sleek and responsive user experience.
+A modern parcel tracking website built with [Next.js](https://nextjs.org) and styled using **Readdy AI** for a sleek and responsive user experience.

 ---